Lewes District Council

 It is named after its administrative centre, Lewes.
 Other towns in the district include Newhaven, Peacehaven, Seaford and Telscombe.

-Lewes District Council is responsible for a number of services.
+Lewes District Council is responsible for:

 • Council Tax